satwikkansal/wtfpython/README.md

 **The difference between `is` and `==`**

-* `is` operator checks if both the operands refer to the same object (i.e. it checks if the identity of the operands matches or not).
+* `is` operator checks if both the operands refer to the same object (i.e., it checks if the identity of the operands matches or not).
 * `==` operator compares the values of both the operands and checks if they are the same.
 * So `is` is for reference equality and `==` is for value equality.
 An example to clear things up,
   ```py